sujalwarke28/Javascript/README.md

 # Javascript
-My Javascript Day……They are still going on and I am still learning
+My Javascript Days……They are still going on and I am still learning